Tampa Truck Accident Lawyer

 - Necessary medical treatment expenditures to treat injuries caused in the collision, including ongoing treatment

-- Wage losses, including sick days, vacation days or an ongoing loss of income due to permanent injuries limiting work ability
+- Wage losses, including sick days, vacation days or an ongoing loss of income due to permanent injuries limiting their ability to work

 - Pain and suffering resulting from injuries caused by the truck crash